SillyverseCodex/SillyverseCodex/README.md

-# 🍮 His Majesty’s Royal Library
+# 🍮 Royal Library of the Pudding Kingdom

 **Greetings, travelers.**
 You have arrived at the outer chamber of the Sillyverse.